Freeway (1996 film): Plot

 Bob survives, but the bullet wounds have left him severely handicapped and facially disfigured.
-Vanessa is put on trial; Bob is portrayed as an innocent victim with no criminal record, whereas Vanessa has a long string of prior offenses.
-Vanessa goes to prison, while Bob and his socialite wife Mimi, who knows nothing of his crimes, are treated like heroes.
+Vanessa is put on trial and sent to prison, while Bob and his socialite wife Mimi, who knows nothing of his crimes, are treated like heroes.

-Initially scared, Vanessa makes friends in prison that include heroin-addicted lesbian Rhonda and Mesquita, a brutal Hispanic gang leader.
-Vanessa plots to escape to her grandmother's house and fashions a shiv from a toothbrush, a skill she had learned from her stepfather.
-During their transport to a new maximum security prison, Vanessa and Mesquita escape after killing a security guard, and they go their separate ways.
+Initially scared, Vanessa makes friends in prison who include heroin-addicted lesbian Rhonda and a vicious Hispanic gang leader named Mesquita.
+Vanessa plots to escape to her grandmother's house and fashions a shiv from a toothbrush.
+During their transport to a maximum security prison, Vanessa and Mesquita escape after killing a security guard, and they go their separate ways.

 Re-examining evidence, the detectives realize Vanessa was telling the truth.
-They search Bob's home and find violent child pornography and human remains in a storage shed.
+They search Bob's home and find child pornography and human remains in a storage shed.
 Horrified, Mimi commits suicide.
-Evading the police at his home, Bob travels to Vanessa's grandmother's trailer, using the address written on a picture Vanessa had showed him.
+Evading the police, Bob travels to Vanessa's grandmother's trailer, using the address written on a picture Vanessa had shown him.

 Posing as a prostitute, Vanessa steals a car from a prospective john, driving to the trailer.
 She finds Bob in bed wearing her grandmother's nightgown and nightcap with the covers pulled up to his nose.
-He reveals himself and Vanessa sees her grandmother's dead body on the floor.
 A struggle ensues, culminating in her strangling him.
 Breer and Wallace arrive, finding the bodies of Bob and Vanessa's grandmother.
-Outside, Vanessa sits in a chair in a daze, then asks the detectives if they have a cigarette.
+Outside, Vanessa sits in a chair in a daze, and then asks the detectives if they have a cigarette.
 They all smile and laugh.